ruby-hyperloop/hyperloop-rack-webpack-stack/README.md

 ##### Compiling Ruby code

-Any source that your `require` in `application.js.rb` will be compiled into JavaScript by Opal.
+Any source that you `require` in `application.js.rb` will be compiled into JavaScript by Opal.
 If you `require` a component that `require`s other components they will be compiled as well.
 Keep an eye on the size of the output file `build/application.js` as it can become large if you are not careful.
 Ensure that you only `require` what you need.

 Notice how `app/application.js.rb` includes the contents of folders with `require_tree './folder_name'`.
 This allows you to structure your source code nicely as we have done with `components` and `stores`.